m3db/m3/site/content/how_to/any_remote_storage.md

 Refer to [Aggregate Metrics with M3 Aggregator](https://m3db.io/docs/how_to/m3aggregator) on details how to setup M3 Coordinator with Remote M3 Aggregator.

 For administrative operations when configuring topology use M3 Coordinator Admin address from previous step.

+**Configure scrapers**

+At this point you should have a running fleet of M3 Coordinators and M3 Aggregators.
+You should configure your load balancer to route to M3 Coordinators in round-robin fashion.